-- Section 2.3 Payroll Deduction of Union Dues or Fair Share Fee.
-During the term of this Agreement, the employer agrees to make a payroll deduction each payday for fair share fee, in the amount certified to be current by the Union, from the pay of those fair share employees covered by this Agreement.
-The total amount of the fair share deductions shall be remitted along with the dues deductions as set forth in Section 2.1 above. - Section 2.4 Involuntary Deductions.
-In the event that an employee fails to voluntarily sign a check-off authorization, or if an employee who has previously signed an authorization objects to a specific deduction or assessment, the Employer shall make an involuntary deduction from the wages of the employee in the amount previously certified to the employer by the Union and forward such sums to the Union by the fifteenth (15th) day of the month following the month in which such deductions are made. - Section 2.5 Objections on Religious Grounds.
+Section 2.3 Involuntary Deductions.
+In the event that an employee fails to voluntarily sign a check-off authorization, or if an employee who has previously signed an authorization objects to a specific deduction or assessment, the Employer shall make an involuntary deduction from the wages of the employee in the amount previously certified to the employer by the Union and forward such sums to the Union by the fifteenth (15th) day of the month following the month in which such deductions are made.

+Section 2.4 Objections on Religious Grounds.
 The obligation to pay a fair share fee to the Union shall not apply to any employee who, on the basis of a bona fide religious tenet or teaching of a church or religious body of which such employee is a member, objects to the payment of a fair share fee to the Union.
 Upon proper substantiation and collection of the entire fee, the Union will make payment in behalf of the employee to a non-religious charitable organization mutually agreed to by the objecting employee and the Union.
-If the employee and the Union are unable to agree upon a non-religious charitable organization, the organization shall be determined by an impartial arbitrator selected by the employee and the Labor Council. - Section 2.6 Objections on Other Grounds.
+If the employee and the Union are unable to agree upon a non-religious charitable organization, the organization shall be determined by an impartial arbitrator selected by the employee and the Labor Council.

+Section 2.5 Objections on Other Grounds.
 Any non-member making a fair share payment may object to the amount of his/her fair share payments on the grounds that all or part of such payments have been expended by the Union for political activities or causes or for activities or causes making ideological issues not germane to the collective bargaining process or contract administration.
 Any such employee with any such objection shall process his/her objection in accordance with the procedures established by the Labor Council.
 Such procedures shall include the opportunity to have said objections adjudicated before an impartial arbitrator selected by the employee and the Labor Council.

-Section 2.7 Indemnification.
+Section 2.6 Indemnification.
 The Lodge shall indemnify the City and hold it harmless against any and all claims, demands, suits or other forms of liability that may arise out of, or by reason of, any action taken by the City for the purpose of complying with the provisions of this Article.